 Reports and Plans

 The annual reports provide overview and summary information on all the key activities in Mission TFL 26 each year including crew and contract production data, project and obligation descriptions and status for various forestry projects, financial information, staffing and forestry weather station data.
 For copies of annual reports, please contact our department.

 Forest Stewardship Plan for TFL 26

 A Forest Stewardship Plan (FSP) is an operational plan, enabled under the new Forest and Range Practices Act (FRPA), which replaces a Forest Development Plan (FDP).
 The FSP proposes results, strategies or measures to address a range of government objectives for various forest resource values.
 An approved FSP forms the basis for development of future roads and cutblocks.

-Click to view FSP Amendment 1 .
+Click to view the 2017-2022 FSP Amendment 1 .
 The FSP map is available HERE.
-A larger version of the map is available for viewing from 8:00 am to 4:30 pm, Monday to Friday at the Forestry Department, Public Works Building, 33835 Dewdney Trunk Road, Mission, BC V2V 4L9.
+A larger version of the map is available for viewing from 8:00 am to 4:30 pm, Monday to Friday at the Forestry Department, City Hall: 8645 Stave Lake Street.

 Management Plan 10

-Management Plan 9 presents the objectives and strategies for managing resources within TFL 26 as well as discussing resource inventories and agency/public comments.
-This plan was approved by the Chief Forester, Ministry of Forests November 2010.
-Supporting the Management Plan 9 application, a new AAC Determination Information Package was prepared and submitted to the Ministry of Forests and Range (MFR) in 2009.
+TFL26 Management Plan 10 presents the objectives and strategies for managing resources within TFL 26 as well as discussing resource inventories and agency/public comments.
+The plan defines the inventories analyzed to determine a new allowable annual cut.
+This plan was approved by the Chief Forester, Ministry of Forests July 2020 and her determination is available MOF – TFL26 Allowable Annual Cut Determination.

 Mission TFL26 Gets Clean Audit Report – MAY 13, 2010